-Don’t be fooled by the silly puppets.
-The Fuzz ain’t Sesame Street.
-These puppets yell curses like “scrambled eggs,” get on high on jellybeans, and gang bang each other with gunshot wounds that squirt colorful blood.
+The Fuzz takes Sesame Street puppets and puts them on the mean streets.
+These grouches yell cute curses like “scrambled eggs,” get on high on jellybeans, and engage in gang bangs that result in gunshot wounds that squirt colorful blood.

 There’s even a sex scene between a puppet and human!
 What’s really inappropriate is that there’s an audible slap when he spanks her with his fluffy hand.
 Then again, you’re probably not watching a puppet movie for the realism.